feddischson/de0_led_example/README.md

 Build
 ========
-Just run `syn.sh` to do the whole Synthesis + Compilation.
+Just run `make all` to do the whole Synthesis + Compilation.

+In addition, the two targets `make program` to load the sof file and `make flash` to flash the jic file are available.

 Howto setting up the USB-Blaster on linux